Overview of Git

 What is Git?

-Now let us go ahead in this Git tutorial and learn why Git is used and what are the factors that make Git so unique.
+Now, let us go ahead in this Git tutorial and learn why Git is used and what the factors are that make Git so unique.

-Become Master of DevOps by going through this online DevOps training in London.
+Become a master of DevOps by joining this online DevOps Training in London!

 Why Git Version Control?

 Below are some of the facts that make Git so popular:

 - Works offline: Git provides users very convenient options such as allowing them to work both online and offline.
 With other version control systems like SVN or CVS, users need to have access to the Internet to connect to the central repository.